MSZ (March 1981)

 And who benefits from this damage?
-Monopoly, of course, at least if concentration is the same as centralization and again the same as monopoly:
+The monopolies, of course, at least if concentration is the same as centralization and in turn the same as monopoly:

 “Crises of every kind—economic crises most frequently, but not only these—in their turn increase very considerably the tendency towards concentration and towards monopoly.”

-Of course, the capitalism of monopolies only seems properly decadent to a Marxist if it increases the historic advances of capitalism, but nevertheless fails in the end.
+The capitalism of monopolies only seems properly decadent to a Marxist if it increases the historic bonus points of capitalism but nevertheless fails in the end.
 The result of the monopolies is

 “immense progress in the socialization of production.
 In particular, the process of technical invention and improvement becomes socialized.
 This is something quite different from the old free competition between manufacturers, scattered and out of touch with one another, and producing for an unknown market … Skilled labor is monopolized, the best engineers are engaged …”

 But nevertheless mankind does not really enjoy the progress of socialization despite the overcoming of competition, which Lenin considers to be a defect of capital and not the motor of accumulation and the complaint of capitalists who are just rationalizing!
 After all, while production is ... socialized, the appropriation remains private – and so the “gigantic technical progress” is definitely confronted with “stagnation and decay”:

 “Since monopoly prices are established, even temporarily [!], the motive cause of technical and, consequently, of all other progress disappears to a certain extent [!] and, further, the economic possibility [!!!] arises of deliberately retarding technical progress.”